JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-It is automatically used by Amper if found.
+It is automatically used by Amper if present.

-The example of how to add custom R8 rules could be found at [compose-multiplatform](../examples-standalone/compose-multiplatform/android-app/proguard-rules.pro) example in `android-app` module.
+An example of how to add custom R8 rules can be found [in the android-app module](../examples-standalone/compose-multiplatform/android-app/proguard-rules.pro) of the `compose-multiplatform` example project.

 #### Google Services and Firebase